 Your employer may pay course fees on your behalf.
 We require a letter of authority from the company confirming the fees they will be paying, or a purchase order.
 The company will then be invoiced for the fees (payable in 30 days).
 Any fees not paid by the employer need to be paid by yourself.

 If you opt to pay your fees by student loan, please be aware that you are still responsible for the fees and will be required to pay them even if the loan is not approved, or you withdraw from the course, as the SLC will only pay whilst you are in attendance.

 Student Finance consists of grants, loans, and allowances.
 It is intended to help you with tuition fees and living costs which are the main types of cost you will have while you are studying.

 The College sets your tuition fee, and the loan is paid directly to us by Student Finance.
 You have to pay this loan back.

-Full time students, depending on your circumstances, may also be eligible to apply for maintenance loans to contribute towards living costs.
+Depending on your circumstances, you may also be eligible to apply for maintenance loans to contribute towards living costs.
 How much you get depends on where you live while studying, your household income and your course intensity.
 The loan is paid directly into your bank account two weeks after the start of each term.
 You have to pay the loan back.

 Full time students with families are also eligible to apply for government grants for the following; Adult Dependants’ Grant, Childcare Grant and Parents’ Learning Allowance.
 These grants do not have to be paid back and are on top of your other Student Finance.
 For more information, see www.gov.uk/student-finance/extra-help